directus/directus/docs/reference/system/panels.md

 `DELETE /panels`

-Provide an array of panel ids as the body of your request.
+Provide an array of panel IDs as the body of your request.

 </template>
 <template #graphql>